 Since it is a community that runs Magento’s support forum, most users did not want to spend time searching for threads for any unaddressed topics and bugs.
 The objective was ease of use and simple operation, not flooding a message board, or always being reliant on an agency retainers.

-Although support forums allowed interaction, this interaction was not focused on an end-user and triage approach; instead, forum threads would include conversations around other brands, multiple issues, and often go unresolved for weeks if not months.
-This was unacceptable to most, as brand teams need and want a dedicated support team to call when problems arise.
-When something happens, it usually costs thousands of dollars for every hour of downtime, and not having a dedicated support team was a deal-breaker.
+Although support forums allow interaction, it is not focused on an end-user and triage approach.
+Instead, forum threads would include conversations around other brands, multiple issues, and often go unresolved for weeks if not months.
+This is unacceptable as brand teams need and want a dedicated support team to call when problems arise.
+When something happens, it usually costs thousands of dollars for every hour of downtime, and not having a dedicated support team is a deal-breaker.

-On the deciding factor, BigCommerce provided teams support 24/7, along with training, email, telephone, and live chat.
-Apart from the fact that both the blogging and knowledge are included too, the constant availability of a support team means further peace of mind, and a sense that you can speak to a team in Austin, TX and have individual attention to any issue; large or small.
+On the deciding factor, BigCommerce provides support 24/7, along with training, blogging, email, telephone, and live chat.
+The constant availability of their Austin, Texas-based support team means further peace of mind.

 Search Engine Optimization